juggy/backrub/README.markdown

 It is the same as the classic Backbone example.

 ## Things to know

+**Events**

+When the template is rendering, the different parts will be listening for Backbone events on the different attributes.
+The events have the _change:attributeName_ form.
+In Backbone, those events are only sent when a value changes on a Model.
+When you bind a view attribute or function, you will have to trigger those change events yourself.
+If your _doneClass_ function on the view depends on the _model.done_ value, you should trigger a _change:doneClass_ on your view whenever a _change:done_ occurs on the model.

+In the future, those dependencies will be handled for you.

 **Context**
 Handlebars has a concept of context.
 Each element lives within one.
 In the case of Backbone Templates this context is always a Backbone View.
 You access data in this context.